The Kilgore-Lewis House is closed Dec 15- Jan 3 for the Christmas Holidays. We reopen January 4, 2018.

 Where has the time gone??
 While we have been busy with the Bridge/Bunko, Belk and Plant Sale fund raisers, I do believe that the holidays sneaked upon us.
 Starting on November 28th, we will begin decorating our beautiful Kilgore-Lewis House for the Christmas Holidays.**Please mark your calendars and invite friends!
 Our Holiday Preview Party is December 2nd, 6:30 – 9 PM.
-The following day, December 3rd, 2-4 PM, our Holiday House Drop-in is open for the Greenville community, clubs, council and friends of the Kilgore-Lewis House.
+The following day, on December 3rd, from 2-4 PM, our Holiday House Drop-In is open for the Greenville community, clubs, council and friends of the Kilgore-Lewis House.

 For our Greenville Council of Garden Clubs, this has been another busy and successful year.
 I would like to take this opportunity to “Thank You” for your volunteer hours, donations and dedication to our Council.
 With your help and support, we can keep our house and grounds looking beautiful year- round to share with the community and visitors from around the world.
-With so much to be thankful for, may all of you have a “Happy Thanksgiving” and a “Merry Christmas.”Share a Smile Today,
+With so much to be thankful for, may all of you have a “Happy Thanksgiving” and a “Merry Christmas.
+“Share a Smile Today, Joan Wilson

 Spotlight on….Christine Barnett, Grounds Chairperson